-The reference of Bignold J to "essentially" and "materially" the same is derived from Stein J in Vacik Pty Ltd v Penrith City Council (unreported), Land and Environment Court NSW, 24 February 1992, where his Honour said in reference to Section 102 of the Environmental Planning and Assessment Act 1979 (the predecessor to Section 96) that "Substantially when used in the Section means essentially or materially or having the same essence".
+The reference of Bignold J to "essentially" and "materially" the same is derived from Stein J in Vacik Pty Ltd v Penrith City Council (unreported), Land and Environment Court NSW, 24 February 1992, where his Honour said in reference to Section 102 of the Environmental

+Planning and Assessment Act 1979 (the predecessor to Section 96) that "Substantially when used in the Section means essentially or materially or having the same essence".

-In terms of both a qualitive and quantitative assessment, the proposed amendments are minor in nature, and do not materially change the physical form of the approved development, its external appearance, or its physical relationship with surrounding land.
+In terms of a qualitive assessment, the proposed amendments are relatively minor in nature, and will not materially change the physical form of the physical form of the approved development, its external appearance, or its physical relationship with surrounding land.